 · Must get 12 referred leads by Friday of every week.

 · Plus any other system requirements.

-    If you do not follow the system requirements, then there is a good chance your ultimate goal will not be achieved, unless you get a lucky break.
-But luck has its limitations.
+If you do not follow your systems format and requirements, then there is a good chance your ultimate goal will not be achieved.

 Usually a system can be created from past experiences, an accumulation of past data, via your manager or mentor.
 Then you continue to fine tune it for maximum efficiency.

 As a general rule, those people that can sit down and develop a detailed insurance agency development system, and lay out a step by step procedure, and then implement those steps, are usually the most successful.

 This is the first step of creating a success formula.
 A success formula is something that you do over and over to achieve certain results.
 An example of a success system is McDonald's, Kentucky Fried chicken and Pizza Hut.
 They started out with a basic system and then kept fine tuning it to get better and better, resulting in making more money.